 BEST MOVING HACKS:

-The moving hacks below were all ones I used and felt like they really worked.
-I highly recommend you trying them out for your next move!
+Below are all the moving hacks that I used and felt like they really worked.
+I highly recommend you try them out for your next move!

 1. Use The Hanger + Trash Bag Trick

-Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to stick them right into your closet.
-This takes away the time of putting clothes back onto hangers which believe me, surprisingly takes a lot of time.
+Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to take them right out of your old closet and directly into your new one.
+This takes away the time of putting clothes back onto hangers which, believe me, takes a TON of time.

 Here's how I made this moving hack work the best: